Trump says he has pressured Putin for Ukraine truce: So what has he done?

 On Thursday, Zelenskyy spoke with Trump by phone following his meeting with European leaders in Paris.

 The Paris summit aimed to gather consensus about security guarantees for Ukraine once a peace deal is reached.
-The so-called coalition of the willing discussed measures like deploying a peace force to Ukraine, but no concrete announcements were made after the meeting.
+The so-called “coalition of the willing” discussed measures like deploying a peace force to Ukraine, but no concrete announcements were made after the meeting.
 US envoy Steve Witkoff was also present in Paris and met with Zelenskyy.

+During a virtual meeting after the summit, Trump put pressure on European leaders to stop buying Russian oil.
+News outlet Axios reported that a White House official said Trump told leaders that they are “funding the war” through purchases of Russian oil and must cut Russia off and pressure China to do the same.

-The Ukrainian leader earlier said he would push Trump for more sanctions on Russia.
+Zelenskyy earlier said he would push Trump for more sanctions on Russia.
 He also said there were “signals” that the US would act as a “backstop”, suggesting that the US may be willing to provide some form of protective support for Ukraine in the future.
 Zelenskyy made those comments earlier this week at a press briefing in Copenhagen where European ministers met to discuss security.

 Reporting from the White House in Washington, DC, on Wednesday, Al Jazeera correspondent Alan Fisher said there was no confirmation of the sequence of events yet, but that it is likely that following Zelensky’s chat with Trump, the US president will then have a call with Putin to further push for a concrete peace package.